mattsakiyama/mattsakiyama.github.io/music.md

 - [Beethoven Piano Trio op.
 1 no, 2, Finale: Presto](https://www.youtube.com/watch?v=TmTjjV-s-Vk)

 ## I've had some very memorable performances.
-- Masterclasses with Ida Kavafian, Xiao-Dong Wang, and Axel Strauss at Vivace International Music Festival (Jul.-Aug.
-2020)
+- Masterclasses with Ida Kavafian, Xiao-Dong Wang, and Axel Strauss at Vivace International Music Festival (2020)
-- Performance with Violins of Hope (Feb.
-2020)
+- Performance with Violins of Hope (2020)
-- Concerts at the Presidio (Nov.
-2019)
+- Concerts at the Presidio (2019)
-- Carnegie Hall debut (Jul.
-2018)
+- Carnegie Hall debut (2018)
-- Debuts at Vienna Musikverein, Berlin Philharmonie, and Hamburg Elbphilharmonie (Jul.
-2019)
+- Debuts at Vienna Musikverein, Berlin Philharmonie, and Hamburg Elbphilharmonie (2019)
-- Solo debut with orchestra at Sewanee Summer Music Festival (Jul.
-2017)
+- Solo debut with orchestra at Sewanee Summer Music Festival (2017)
-- Live performance for KPFA 94.9 podcast “Ideas and Ideals” with Larry Bensky (Feb.
-2019)
+- Live performance for KPFA 94.9 podcast “Ideas and Ideals” with Larry Bensky (2019)
 - Six consecutive years performing at Junior Bach Festival (2014-2019)

 ## I am a cover artist recording original arrangements of my favorite songs.